Cops in America are heavily armed and trained to be bullies.

 SWAT used to mean Special Weapons Attack Team until political correctness revised it to mean Special Weapons And Tactics.

 Some police forces will use SWAT responsibly for very serious criminals known to be armed and dangerous.
 It appears that the Framingham police will use SWAT teams against small time drug dealers.
 If the potential offender merely has a criminal record, that's good enough for a midnight SWAT raid .
+Our police chief has caught militarization fever, a disease that too many of his fellow police chiefs have also come down with.
+It is disease that will soon spread further.

 The Framingham SWAT team was established in 2001 and had 19 volunteers.
 Deputy Chief Graig Davis is in charge.
 Lt.
 Ronald Brandolini was the officer in charge on January 5, 2011.